 I am wondering if anyone knows what this little set could be worth, if anything?
 I bought my house a few years ago and the sellers left a whole shed full of stuff, so I'm slowly going through it.
 I did contact them and they weren't interested in going through it.

 This is lusterware!
 Very cool looking - young people love this stuff for decoration and to keep doo-dads in.
+You might get around $20-30 (but also consider mentioning that for the right price you'll break up the set).

 You do not say how many pieces or condition but the market shows similar pieces are plentiful so most of them are going to be lower value.